fuddy-duddies/intl-tel-input/README.md

 # International Telephone Input

-This is a mirror repo for IE11-compatibility only, and starts from version [**v17.0.21**](https://github.com/jackocnr/intl-tel-input/tree/v17.0.21) of the original repository, we will republish it as an internal package named `@fuddy-duddy/intl-tel-input`.
+This is a mirror repo for IE11-compatibility only, and starts from version [**v17.0.21**](https://github.com/jackocnr/intl-tel-input/tree/v17.0.21) of the original repository, we will republish it as a new  package named `@fuddy-duddy/intl-tel-input`.

 If you want to check the documentation, please refer to the [original repository](https://github.com/jackocnr/intl-tel-input/tree/v17.0.21).